The Earth’s Oldest Mountain Desert

 About our Speaker

-Featured grower: TBA
+Featured grower: TBD.

 Snack table:, There will be a shared spread, but we suggest bringing something every couple of months if you partake regularly.
 As a thought, we are often short on drinks.